Florence food tour – local dishes and street food in Italy

 1. Bistecca alla Fiorentina

-This is the undisputed king of Florentine cuisine and a dish that demands to be eaten at least once on any visit.
-The bistecca alla Fiorentina is a massive T-bone or porterhouse steak cut from the prized Chianina breed of cattle, a white ox native to the Tuscan valley of the same name.
-The cut must be at least three to four centimeters thick, ideally weighing between one and two kilograms, and is served for a minimum of two people.
+This is the undisputed king of Florentine cuisine, and you should eat it at least once.
+The bistecca alla Fiorentina is a massive T-bone or porterhouse cut from Chianina cattle — a white ox bred in the Tuscan valley of the same name — sliced at least three to four centimeters thick and typically weighing between one and two kilograms.
+It’s served for a minimum of two people, which honestly feels about right once the plate arrives.

 2. Lampredotto

-If you want to eat like a true Florentine rather than a tourist, you must try lampredotto.
-This is the fourth stomach of a cow, slow-braised for hours in a fragrant broth of tomatoes, celery, onion, and herbs until it becomes extraordinarily tender and deeply savory.
-It is then chopped and piled into a crusty Tuscan roll called a semelle, which is often dunked briefly in the cooking broth to soften it, then topped with a vibrant green salsa verde and a fiery red chili sauce.
+If you want to eat like an actual Florentine rather than someone ticking boxes off a list, you need to try lampredotto.
+This is the fourth stomach of a cow, slow-braised for hours in a broth of tomatoes, celery, onion, and herbs until it becomes tender and deeply savory.
+Then it gets chopped and loaded into a crusty roll called a semelle — often dunked briefly in the cooking broth to soften it — and finished with a sharp green salsa verde and a fiery red chili sauce.

 3. Ribollita